The Miranda Complex: II. The Girl From Zody’s

 “I’m going to go get a frozen banana from Zody’s, wanna come?,” I thought I heard her say.

-“I’m hoping to suck your cock like a pony’s, wanna cum?,” was the next version there’s no way I actually heard because I was too busy thinking about the first time I’d laid eyes on (I think it was) her with a frozen banana in her mouth.
+“I’m hoping to suck your cock like a pony’s, wanna come?,” was the next version there’s no way I actually heard her say because I was too busy thinking about the first time I’d laid eyes on (I think it was) her with a frozen banana in her mouth.

 “Sorry,” I motioned, pointing, “rock and roll ears.
 One more time?”

-“I’m going to try to find out where Tony is, you wanna come?”
+“I’m going to try to try and find Tony, you wanna come?”